anu-bdsi/workshop-intro-to-linux/week3&4_tutorial.md

 ## Install miniconda

 As we have miniconda installed on Dayhoff, so we don't have to install it.
-If you would like to install it on your own machine, google how to do it or ask ChatGPT.
+If you would like to install it on your own machine, google how to do it.

 ## Set up Channels for Bioconda